Envisioned Solution

 Core language for the desktop app and analysis modules.
 We chose Python for its rich scientific ecosystem and fast iteration.
 The project is organized with a clear package layout and type hints for maintainability.

-Tkinter (UI)
+PySide6 (UI)

-Pandas / NumPy / SciPy
+SciPy / NumPy

 Matplotlib

-Data Formats
+Data Formats & Export

 Source control, pull-request reviews, and milestone tracking provide traceability across deliverables and sponsor updates.
+Collaborative development workflow with version control and issue tracking.

 Codebase & Builds